parth-patel-08/MySQL/README.md

     FROM addresses AS a
     RIGHT JOIN users AS u ON a.id = u.address_id
     INNER JOIN cities AS c ON a.city_id = c.id;
     ```

-- **SELF JOIN:** Table is joined with itself.
-It is useful when you want to compare rows within the same table.
-    - We can achieve Self Join using Left Join the table with it self.

-    ```sql
-    SELECT e1.name AS employee_name, e2.name AS manager_name
-    FROM employees e1
-    LEFT JOIN employees e2 ON e1.manager_id = e2.employee_id;
-    ```